evanszymkowicz/evanwolfco/README.md

 Currently displaying just a stock image and some text.
 Still working to implement current versions of packages necessary to run the application.

 ## Jan 10 ##
 The application architecture and documentation (which is my favorite part) are just about done.
-The biggest problem right now is getting depreciated modules to work with React 16+ or replace them with newer libraries/functions that work the same
+The biggest problem right now is getting depreciated modules to work with React 16+ or replace them with newer libraries/functions that work the same.

+### Finished parts: ###
+Layout of the homepage
+Persistent NavBar component
+Projects (placeholder)
+When in view transition using react waypoint.

+### Still to be done: ###
+About
+Styling
+Debugging & rerouting
+Hosting/GCP

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).